rklancer/tic-tac-toe/README.md

 - [http://localhost:4020/sproutcore/tests/en/tic-tac-toe](http://localhost:4020/sproutcore/tests/en/tic-tac-toe) will show a list of test groups.
 Click any of them to run them.

-# Acknowledgements
+# Thanks To

-- Thanks to Greg Moeck for his tireless efforts to drive BDD in SproutCore.
+  Scott Smith [oldfartdeveloper](http://github.com/oldfartdeveloper) for writing a readme